wp6304c623.png

 What to look for in a new home

+What to look out for when buying a new home.
 Is the site tidy?
 A good sign it is well managed and you will get a good quality home.
 Location - a property with a west facing rear garden is generally easier to re sell and at a higher price.
 Avoid shared driveways and plots near social housing or electrical sub stations.
 Check parking availability, room sizes, and buy to let numbers.

 Watch out for sales gimmicks.
 Find out about nearby roads or railway lines.
 What is the use of adjacent land (if any).
 What is the location of streetlights and street furniture and public open spaces.
 Establish who is responsible for the fences and boundaries.
 Be aware what materials your new home is built in and what your home will look like.